jfederico/recordrtc-rails_annotations/README.md

 * Check to see if newer version of React is behind the bug listed above (EDIT: IT IS)
   * If so, implement newer React code to fix the problem
 * Find way to size DataTables columns more reasonably
-* Add Delete button to recordrtc show view
-  * Need to auto-close page after delete
 * SEPARATE CONCERNS AGAIN
+* Add alert if browser if below a certain version
 * Rename and organize controllers and routes
 * Use Gon gem to avoid hard-coding form action URLs in the JS
 * Implement Gaffe for error routing